-You must not bring any unauthorised person on to Company property without prior agreement from Human Resources, unless you are authorised to do so as part of your job.
+You must not bring any unauthorised person on to Company property without prior agreement from Human Resources or the directors, unless you are authorised to do so as part of your job.
 In these circumstances you are responsible for ensuring that your visitors are appropriately monitored during their stay, and that they do not access areas or Company property inappropriately.

-The Human Resources team should be informed in advance of all expected visitors.
+The Office/Human Resources team should be informed in advance of all expected visitors.